vmware-tanzu/velero/design/restore-hooks.md

 The Restore spec will have a `spec.hooks` section matching the same section on the Backup spec except no `pre` hooks can be defined - only `post`.
 Annotations comparable to the annotations used during backup can also be set on pods.
 For each restored pod, the Velero server will check if there are any hooks applicable to the pod.
-If a restored pod has any applicable hooks, Velero will wait for the pod to reach status Ready and then execute the hooks in the pod.
+If a restored pod has any applicable hooks, Velero will wait for the container where the hook is to be executed to reach status Running.
+The Restore log will include the results of each post-restore hook and the Restore object status will incorporate the results of hooks.
 The Restore log will include the results of each hook and the Restore object status will incorporate the results of hooks.

+A new section at `spec.hooks.resources.initContainers` will allow for injecting initContainers into restored pods.
+Annotations can be set as an alternative to defining the initContainers in the Restore object.

 ## Detailed Design